rmsk2/pgz2flash/README.md

 start.
 When the loader is started by the Kernel it interprets this data in order to perform the neccessary copy operations.
 The address space of the F256 machines is segmented into 8K blocks and this makes copying data not as straight forward as one would like.
 Due to this fact copying a segement often requires more than one copy operation.

-# Limitations
+# Test results

-The loader is mapped to RAM block 5, i.e. it becomes visible at at address $A000 in the CPUs 16 bit address space.
-From this follows the requirement that the start address of the original PGZ must not be in the area of $A000-$BFFF.
-The last operation performed by the loader is a `JMP` to the start address of the PGZ and if the loader would map itself out of this RAM block it would pull the rug from under its own feet before being able to execute the `JMP`instruction.

-Another thing to remember is that if your program depends on files which have to be read from a drive for initialization purposes then these files will not become part of the flash image.
-I expect such programs to work just fine as a KUP but they still need their files stored on disk in order to run.
  I have tested the following programs which I could successfully transform into a fully working KUP:

 - Kooyan (October 2024 game jam)
 - My own 2048 game